 Music plays a large role in Chapel.
 Music is also important for An Andrean Christmas at Roy Thomson Hall, and rehearsals are held during Chapel in late November and early December.

 Throughout the year there are special services such as the Thanksgiving Prayer Circle (a whole-school event held on the Quad), Remembrance Day, and Prize Day.

-The Chapel is under the direction of Dave Stewart, Chapel Coordinator, and Mr. John Clements, School Organist.
+The Chapel is under the direction of David D. Stewart, Chapel Coordinator, and Mr. John Clements, School Organist.